-A contaminated land assessment is used to evaluate the potential for hazardous substances that may be present on site to cause harm or damage, to consider the level of risk and whether any actions are required to manage or mitigate the risk.
-Assessment uses the CLR11 source-pathway-receptor pollutant linkage method.
+A contaminated land assessment is used to evaluate the potential for hazardous substances that may be present on site to cause harm or damage, to consider the level of risk they pose and whether any actions are required to manage or mitigate the risk.
+The contaminated land assessment uses the CLR11 source-pathway-receptor pollutant linkage method.
 Land is considered to be contaminated if:

 Even apparent greenfield sites may be contaminated.
 Environmental phase 1 desk study reports provide a range of options to obtain a good understanding of the site’s history, setting and potential to be affected by contamination.